erinpwoo/OnboardingSample/OnboardingSample/README.md

    - Reference Fluent icon glyph Unicode values [here](https://learn.microsoft.com/en-us/windows/apps/design/style/segoe-fluent-icons-font#pua-e700-e900).
    - The `SettingsCard` looks like a text box, but you can add input elements inside it like toggles, check boxes, and drop downs.
 3. Add a simple button inside this settings card.
-4. Add a click handler in the `MainWindow` C# file and reference it in the button's `Click` attribute (for now, it won't do anything).
+4. We would eventually want to define a click handler function in the `MainWindow` C# file that will be referenced in the button's `Click` attribute-- for now we will leave it as is.

 ## Step 5: Add a `SettingsExpander` and nest the `SettingsCard` inside it
 1. Add a `SettingsExpander.Items` component inside the `SettingsExpander`.
 This will contain the list of `SettingsCard` elements.